 - 1. An academic bachelor degree or master degree in the social sciences or the humanities from a Dutch recognized university or an equivalent international institution. - 2.
 Basic knowledge of social scientific research methods.
-GPA in prior bachelor degree of at least 7.5 according to the Dutch grading system which uses a scale of 1-10. - 3.
-Solid academic writing and analytical skills as demonstrated by a bachelor thesis or comparable academic paper.

-- A sound motivation for undertaking the research maser programme, as substantiated by a motivation letter. - 5.
+GPA in prior bachelor degree of at least 7.5 according to the Dutch grading system which uses a scale of 1-10. - Solid academic writing and analytical skills as demonstrated by a bachelor thesis or comparable academic paper. - 4.
+A sound motivation for undertaking the research maser programme, as substantiated by a motivation letter. - 5.
 A clear international orientation, as evidenced by CV and motivation letter. - 6.
 Sufficient English language proficiency.
-This requirement is deemed to be met if the student: - a) is a native speaker of English. - b) has completed a previous degree programme where the language of instruction was English and which was completed no longer than three years ago at the time of the application. - c) has taken one of the following exam results no longer than two ago at the time of the applicationapplication: - internet-based TOEFL with a score of 100 or higher - IELTS with a score of 7.0 or higher. - CAE (Cambridge ESOL Certificate of Advanced English): grade B. - CPE (Cambridge ESOL Certificate for Proficiency in English: grade C. - 7.
-Candidates who via one of the Erasmus University Rotterdam programmes have earned an MSc in Sociology, MA in Art and Culture or MA in Media Studies with excellent results receive a maximum of 58 credits in exemptions, as determined by the Admissions Committee.
+This requirement is deemed to be met if the student: - a) is a native speaker of English. - b) has completed a previous degree programme where the language of instruction was English and which was completed no longer than three years ago at the time of the application. - c) has taken one of the following exam results no longer than two ago at the time of the application: - TOEFL with a score of 100 in the internet based, 250 in the computer-based test or 600 in the paper test - IELTS with a score of 7.0 or higher. - Cambridge C1 Advanced (former CAE) grade: C/185. - Cambridge C2 Proficiency (former CPE) grade :C/185 - Test results of the ITP/TOEFL (Institutional Testing Program) offered by the Language & Training Centre of Erasmus University Rotterdam are also accepted.
+The minimum score: 600. - 7.
+Candidates who via one of the Erasmus University Rotterdam programmes have earned an MSc in Sociology, MA in Art and Culture or MA in Media Studies with excellent results (GPA 8,0 and MA thesis 8,0) receive a maximum of 58 credits in exemptions, as determined by the Admissions Committee.